Usage#

 We can also write these references out as an IcechunkStore.
 Icechunk

-is a Open-source, cloud-native transactional tensor storage engine that is compatible with zarr version 3.
+is an open-source, cloud-native transactional tensor storage engine that is compatible with Zarr version 3.
 To export our virtual dataset to an Icechunk

 Store, we simply use the vds.virtualize.to_icechunk